Tunable quantum metric and band topology in bilayer Dirac models: Tunable band topology

 The band topology of $H_1$ and $H_2$ is determined by the model parameters $m_1$ and $m_2$, respectively, and characterized by the invariant $\nu$.
 For example, when $-2d < m_i / \epsilon_i < -2d + 2$ with $i = 1, 2$, $H_i$ exhibits a band inversion at the $\Gamma = (0, \dots, 0)$ point, resulting in topological bands characterized by $\nu = 1$.
 The band topology can be further tuned by the band inversion ($\lambda\neq 0$) between the dispersive and flat bands.
-Generally, there are three distinct ways to realize topological flat bands: (i) $H_2$ is topologically nontrivial, and the band inversion between the dispersive and flat bands does not alter the band topology, as illustrated in Figs.~\ref{fig2}(a) and \ref{fig2}(b); (ii) $H_1$ is topologically nontrivial while $H_2$ is trivial, and the band inversion at the $M$ point enables the realization of topologically nontrivial flat bands and trivial dispersive bands, as illustrated in Figs.~\ref{fig2}(d) and \ref{fig2}(e); (iii) Both $H_1$ and $H_2$ are topologically trivial, and the band inversion at the $M$ point enables the realization of topological dispersive and flat bands, as illustrated in Figs.~\ref{fig2}(g) and \ref{fig2}(h).
-The case (i) can be realized by setting $m_1 / \epsilon_1 > 0$, $-2d < m_2 / \epsilon_2 < -2d + 2$, and $m_{1}m_{2}>0$.
-The case (ii) can be realized by setting $-2 < m_1 / \epsilon_1 < 0$, $m_2 / \epsilon_2 >0$, and $m_{1}m_{2}<0$.
-The case (iii) can be realized by setting $m_{1,2} / \epsilon_{1,2} > 0$ and $m_{1}m_{2}<0$.
-For these three cases, it can be shown that the obtained flat bands under a small $\lambda$ are topologically nontrivial and characterized by $\nu = 1$.
+Generally, there are three distinct ways to realize topological flat bands for $\mathcal{H}$: (i) Input topological flat bands from $H_2$, and the band inversion between the dispersive and flat bands does not change the band topology, as illustrated in Figs.~\ref{fig2}(a) and \ref{fig2}(b); (ii) $H_1$ and $H_2$ is topologically nontrivial and trivial, and the band inversion at the $M$ point change the band topology, enabling the realization of topological flat bands and trivial dispersive bands, respectively, as illustrated in Figs.~\ref{fig2}(d) and \ref{fig2}(e); (iii) Both $H_1$ and $H_2$ are topologically trivial, and the band inversion at the $M$ point enables the realization of topological dispersive and flat bands, respectively, as illustrated in Figs.~\ref{fig2}(g) and \ref{fig2}(h).
+Case (i) can be realized by setting $m_1 / \epsilon_1 > 0$, $-2d < m_2 / \epsilon_2 < -2d + 2$, and $m_{1}m_{2}>0$.
+Case (ii) can be realized by setting $-2 < m_1 / \epsilon_1 < 0$, $m_2 / \epsilon_2 >0$, and $m_{1}m_{2}<0$.
+Case (iii) can be realized by setting $m_{1,2} / \epsilon_{1,2} > 0$ and $m_{1}m_{2}<0$.
+For these three cases, it can be shown that the obtained flat bands under small $\lambda$ are topologically nontrivial and characterized by $\nu = 1$.
 Therefore, $\mathcal{H}$ can realize topological flat bands across the full AZ symmetry classes by following the construction procedure and choosing different dimensions and symmetry classes for $\mathcal{H}$.
 Here, we assume that $\lambda$ is small compared to the energy gap of $H_1$ at the $M$ point, namely $m_1$.
-When $\lambda > m_1$, the band topology for the case (i) could be further changed by closing the energy gap at the $M$ point, as shown in Fig.~\ref{fig2}(c).
-While for the cases (ii) and (iii), we find that the band topology is relatively robust against the variation of $\lambda$, as shown in Figs.~\ref{fig2}(f) and \ref{fig2}(i).
-Notably, although the band inversion between the dispersive and flat bands is not necessary for realizing nontrivial band topology, it is essential for tuning the quantum metric, as we will show in the following.
+When $\lambda > m_1$, the band topology for case (i) could be further changed by closing the energy gap at the $M$ point, as shown in Fig.~\ref{fig2}(c).
+While for cases (ii) and (iii), we find that the band topology is relatively robust against the variation of $\lambda$, as shown in Figs.~\ref{fig2}(f) and \ref{fig2}(i).
+Notably, although the band inversion between the dispersive and flat bands is not necessary to realize nontrivial band topology, it is essential for tuning the quantum metric, as we will show in the following.